Speckoh/bleach-brave-souls-tracker-server/README.md

 This CRUD Application is an organizer to help me track the numerous amount of characters that I have collected in Bleach Brave Souls, which is a game I recently started playing based off a popular Anime that I enjoy.

  ---
-## MVP
+## WireFrames & ERD
 ![alt Bleach Battle Data MVP/V1](./assets/bbs_wireframe.jpeg)

  ---
+## MVP

 ### Version 1.0
 - As a user, I want to be able to sign up.
 - As a user, I want to be able to sign in.
-- As a user, I want to be able to add Characters to Track.
+- As a user, I want to be able to Add Characters to Track.
-- As a user, I want to be able to see the Characters I just Added.
+- As a user, I want to be able to See the Characters I just Added.
-- As a user, I want to be able to update these Characters I Added.
+- As a user, I want to be able to Update these Characters I Added.
 - As a user, I want the option to Remove Characters I Added.
 - As a user, I want to see a Character's Links.
 (Array of Strings)

-- As a user, I want to add any Accessories my Character has equipped.
+- As a user, I want to Add any Accessories my Character has equipped.
-- As a user, I want to see a Character's Accessories.
+- As a user, I want to See a Character's Accessories.
-- As a user, I want to be able to update these Accessories I Added.
+- As a user, I want to be able to Update these Accessories I Added.
 - As a user, I want the option to Remove Accessories I Added.

 ## FUTURE UPDATES